What does geography mean to you?

 Where’s your favourite place?

-While Holy Hill on the glacial moraines of Wisconsin, USA, and the Chalk Cliffs at Beachy Head, England, come to mind, the geographic perspective has helped me realize that my favourite places are ordinary places, actually.
+While Holy Hill on the glacial moraines of Wisconsin, USA, and the high Chalk Cliffs at Beachy Head, England, come to mind, the geographic perspective has helped me realize that my favourite places are ordinary places, actually.
 I like to explore where everyday people live and work.
 Once in London after a GA conference, I walked in a large circle around the old Battersea Power Station because as a child, most of my classmates had the Pink Floyd Animals album that pictured the station, and I always wanted to see it.
 I like viaducts, old barns, and rail yards.
 Many people would say that’s ‘just’ a field or ‘just’ a neighbourhood, but for geographers, it’s never just ‘just!’.
 There’s always more going on if one takes the time to look, and to think.

 What’s your favourite geographical activity?